 By communicating often and clearly the benefits of transparency and visibility from workflow automation, fear and distrust can be turned into anticipation and excitement.

 3. Turn process owners into change agents to address fears around loss of control

-Process owners can provide a lot of critical insight into the culture, uniqueness of the processes and skillset of the employees who will need to change.
+Process owners can provide a lot of critical insight into the culture, uniqueness of the processes, and skill set of the employees who will need to change.
 Their resistance to change can be reduced greatly by listening to them, valuing their input and experience, and leaning on them early on in the implementation and even in the platform selection process.
 They can provide valuable information that can influence the selection of the workflow solution as well as the design and architecture of the implementation.
-By involving the process owners in the design process, their fear and uncertainty turns to pride and security, as they become the thought leaders, owners of the new automated process and designers of the system.
+By involving the process owners in the design process, their fear and uncertainty turns to pride and security, as they become the thought leaders, owners of the new automated process, and designers of the system.
 They will then turn into champions and change agents in the organization, helping with training and adoption of the system.

 In conclusion, cultural resistance is one of the biggest obstacles to a successful workflow automation project.
-Organizations who address this obstacle early on and directly with the strategies listed in this article will improve greatly their chances of project success.
-A well implemented and adopted workflow automation project will quickly become a success story given all the benefits and time savings it provides for everyone.
+Organizations that address this obstacle early on and directly with the strategies listed in this article will improve greatly their chances of project success.
+A well-implemented and adopted workflow automation project will quickly become a success story given all the benefits and time savings it provides for everyone.
 Within a few weeks of launch, most people will find it hard to imagine, or even remember, that they were running the process any other way.

 If you’d like to learn more and create a proof-of-concept app with Intellect, click here for a free demo.